parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

-    time: 16 ms
+    time: 22.2 ms

+### 3) Feature selection

-#### The 'I' column is set to False for cells that were filtered out.
+The 'I' column is set to False for cells that were filtered out.
 NOTE: We strongly discourage directly adding or removing the data from this table as Scarf will not be able to synchronize the changes to the disk.
 Instead use methods of the cell attribute.
 Please refer to `add`, `fetch`, `remove` and `update` methods.

-#### Similar to the cell table and cellData zarr level.
+Similar to the cell table and cellData zarr level.
 Scarf also saves the feature level data under featureData that is located within each assay.
 For example, for RNA assay the feature can be accessed as below:

 ```python